ElFriedman/cloudfed/design/readme.md

 ## Shapley Value Wrapper

 To compute the Shapley Value of a federation, we need to obtain the overflow of the federation under every subgroup of clouds.
-Under each subgroup federation, we compute the average overflow after system stablizes.
-Using the performance outputs, we obtian the Shapley value of each cloud.
+Under each subgroup federation, we compute the average overflow after system stabilizes.
+Using the performance outputs, we obtain the Shapley value of each cloud.

 ## Game Theory Wrapper

-Using the similar concept obtianing stable performance result, we can adjust sharing streatagies of clouds in the federation.
+Using the similar concept obtaining stable performance result, we can adjust sharing strategies of clouds in the federation.

+## Extra
+- For each cloud, we should enable several arrival streams (mostly independent).
+(Our current assumption is to have each cloud with a single arrival stream, and the heterogeneous arrival processes are at the federation level)
+- For each cloud, we should allow heterogeneous service rates.
+This is to simulate servers of different speeds.
+We do not consider server and workload affinity since Shapley Value of those can be added.
+(Our current assumption only allows heterogeneous service times at the federation level)
+- Allow different request size distribution (exponential, uniform, Bernoulli)
+- Allow Markov-modulated Poisson processes (MMPP), specifically 2 state MMPP to model day and night time job arrivals.
+- Allow request to move to faster server during execution when available.
+(This is important for the proof of federation with heterogeneous service rates)

 ## Open Questions

-- What is the best way to determine the earliest iteration when the system stablizes.
+- What is the best way to determine the earliest iteration when the system stabilizes?
 - How to test the precision of the simulator?
-What if the inputs are very large or small values.
+What if the inputs are very large or small values?
+- For workloads with non-exponentially distributed service time, what is a good way to guarantee QoS? (change the current setup where  we reject workload in a queue when they have spent more than permitted amount of time waiting?)